 Clearer barcodes, QR codes with small pulse width, moderate frequency, difficult to remove, easy to scan |

 MOPA laser marking machine belongs to the category of laser marking machines.
 It adopts a fiber laser based on the direct electric modulation semiconductor laser (MOPA) scheme as the seed source.
 Compared with Q-switched fiber lasers, the pulse frequency and width of MOPA fiber lasers are independently controllable.
 Through the adjustment and coordination of these two laser parameters, constant high peak power output and applicability to a wider range of marking substrates can be achieved via a high-speed scanning mirror system.
 It features high-quality laser beams, low operating costs, maintenance-free for 100,000 hours, and is suitable for marking applications such as blackening of alumina, coloring of 304 stainless steel, stripping anodes, stripping coatings, semiconductor and electronic industries, plastics, and other sensitive materials marking, and PVC plastic pipe industry, marking patterns and fonts are environmentally friendly and comply with ROHS standards.
+Black laser marking spray can be utilized to optimize marking performance on reflective or light-colored surfaces.

-The MOPA laser marking machine is suitable for precision marking processes on both metal and non-metal materials.
-It can be used for a wide range of applications including laser engraving of digital product components, mobile phone back covers, iPads, blackening aluminum, marking phone buttons, transparent plastic buttons, electronic components, integrated circuits (ICs), electrical appliances, communication products, sanitary ware, tool accessories, knives, eyewear, watches, jewelry, automotive parts, luggage accessories, kitchenware, stainless steel products, and more.
+The MOPA fiber laser marking machine is suitable for precision marking processes on both metal and non-metal materials.
+It can be used for a wide range of applications including laser marking machine engraving of digital product components, mobile phone back covers, iPads, blackening aluminum, marking phone buttons, transparent plastic buttons, electronic components, integrated circuits (ICs), electrical appliances, communication products, sanitary ware, tool accessories, knives, eyewear, watches, jewelry, automotive parts, luggage accessories, kitchenware, stainless steel products, and more.

 Finally, the Monport laser marking machine product line offers a wide range of machines with power ranging from 20 to 100 watts.
-These machines come equipped with powerful features such as automatic focusing, MOPA color marking, and more.
+These machines come equipped with powerful features such as automatic focusing, MOPA fiber laser color marking, and more.
 They offer great value for money, assured quality, and are backed by professional technical support with free after-sales assistance.
 For further details, please visit monportlaser.com.